design005/IP-tracker-using-serverless/README.md

 ## Acknowledgments

-I am thankful for the Dan fletcher's.
+I am thankful for the Dan fletcher.
 His youtube video- How To Hide API Keys Using Netlify helped me a lot.
-It teach me how to work in CLI and how to work on node.js.
+It teach me how to work on node.js and use CLI.